 A flat fan nozzle, which has a specification number of 8003, sprays at an angle of 80 degrees and has an output rate of 0.3 gallons per minute.

-- Start the spray flow for the boom using water only.
+- Start the spray flow for the boom by using only water.

-- Divide the total ounces caught in the cup for 1 minute by 128 (number of ounces in 1 gallon) to find GPM.
+- Divide the total ounces in the cup for 1 minute by 128 (number of oz in 1 gallon) to find the GPM.

 GPM = oz collected ÷ 128

-- Subtract the actual GPM from the GPM from the nozzle number to get the difference in GPM.
+- Subtract the actual GPM from the GPM on the nozzle number to find the difference in GPM.

-- Divide the difference in GPM by the GPM from the nozzle number to determine the percent error in the nozzle.
-If a nozzle is off by more than 10 percent (0.10), replace it with a new one!
-If more than one nozzle is off by more than 10 percent, replace all nozzles on the boom.
+- Divide the difference in GPM by the GPM on the nozzle number to determine the percent error in the nozzle.
+If a nozzle is off by more than 10% (0.10), replace it with a new one.
+If more than one nozzle is off by more than 10%, replace all nozzles on the boom.

 You have 8003 nozzles on your boom.
-You collect 75 ounces in one minute from the first nozzle.
+You collect 75 oz in one minute from the first nozzle.